6. How to carry different types of load in HGVs and goods vehicles

 The load must be stable on the load bed without lashings.

-You must provide clear instructions on:
+Operators and consignors must work together to provide clear instructions to drivers on:

 • suitable methods of loading and securing for each load type